dikivenom/static-routing-cisco/README.md

-# Static Routing Campus Network
+# Cisco Static Routing Campus Network

-## 📌 Project Description
+## Project Description
 This project is a simulation of **static routing implementation in a multi-subnet campus network** using **Cisco Packet Tracer**.
 The main purpose of this project is to understand static routing concepts, network segmentation, and inter-subnet communication in a campus environment.